braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration_baidu.md

 ![Baidu App Name][26]

-- Upon setting up your application, you will be taken to a console which displays information about your app, including the API Key.
+- Upon setting up your application, you will be taken to a console that displays information about your app, including the API Key.
 Click on the cloud push link in the menu on the left hand side of the console.
 On the following page, click 推送设置 (Set Up Push).

 ![Baidu App Console][14]

 ![Baidu Continue][29]

-- On the following page, enter your app package name (e.g. com.braze.sample) and specify whether to cache messages, and if so, how long.
+- On the following page, enter your app package name (e.g. com.braze.sample) and specify whether to cache messages and if so, how long.
 This indicates to Baidu how long to continue to attempt to send messages to offline users.
 Click 保存设置 (Save Settings) to save.

 ![Baidu Configure Cloud][39]